-The Living Shoreline project hopes to redevelop the southern tip of the marina to make it more walkable, while preserving the local mangroves and wildlife already living there.
+The Living Shoreline project hopes to redevelop the southern tip of the marina.
 After Governor Ron Desantis vetoed funding for the project last month, the city hopes to get funding from the Environmental Protection Agency through this grant proposal, which council unanimously approved.

 City Manager Jim O’Reilly also addressed BCYC’s status in the marina, saying he’s been in regular contact with club leaders, and that the planned changes “may require relocating some of their equipment and their vessels.”

 “I think we’ve got two or three issues that need to be resolved, and yes the crane they utilize is one of them, but our goal is to open up as much to public access and at the same time allow the club to maintain their presence in that area to the east side,” O’Reilly said.

 Council approved a new Saturday Fresh Market, to start on the 4th Saturday of each month from 8 a.m. to 3 p.m. through the end of October, for vendors and buyers who are unable to participate in the Tuesday market.
 Fridovich cast the lone “no” vote, finding the event redundant given similar weekend markets in St. Petersburg and on Corey Avenue in St. Pete Beach.